happyplaygrounds/erp-docs/pages/help/help_about.md

 I have developed a lot of software.
 The largest software system I wrote was a point of sale system for an oil field pipe and supply company.
 The system processed 2 billion dollars of sales invoices a year.
 Seventy five thousand payable invoices a month and fifty thousand sales invoices.
 I am excited about creating software to help Happy grow.

 Kelli started Happy Playgrounds in 2019 and Happy has grown exponentially year over year.
-It has been fun to watch and be a part of the growths.
+It has been fun to watch and be a part of the growth.
 Were Happy your reading about Happy.

 If there's a feature you need but it isn't available here, let me know and I might add it.
 Thanks for using HIIQ.